FullStaQD/architecture/docs/06_runtime_view.md

     - When the classical optimizer terminates, the Program Generator gives the optimal result towards the Error Mitigation Method.

 12. Zero Noise Extrapolation
-    - The Zero Noise Extrapolation (ZNE) is a error mitigation method, which can reduce the error rate by using an expectation value and a circuit has input
+    - Zero Noise Extrapolation (ZNE) is a error mitigation method, which can reduce the error rate by using an expectation value and a circuit has input
     - It creates a program to measure a new expectation value with a circuit, which has still the same function but uses more gates.
     - This process is repeated multiple times and lead towards a noise pattern, which allows to reduce the error rate by extrapolation.